-- Inventory and security

-- Annual accounts and audit

 - Payroll

 - Purchasing

 - Income controls

-- Payments and withdrawals
+- Monitoring and review

 - Governance

-- Risk management

-- Budget setting
+- Audit

-- Planning cycle and development plan
+- Planning cycle and budget

-- Monitoring and review
+- Inventory and security

 - Tax

-- Assets

 - Insurance

 - Data security

-On an annual basis, the internal auditor reports to the board of Trustees through the finance committee on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities.
+On an annual basis, the internal auditor reports to the board of Trustees through the finance committee on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities and annually prepares a summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.

-The internal auditor has delivered their schedule of work as planned and there were no material control issues arising as a result of the internal auditor's work.
+Our internal auditor has delivered their schedule of work as planned and there were no material control issues arising as a result of the internal auditor's work.